oqtane/oqtane.blogs/README.md

 # Blog Module

-A sample module demonstrating how to create an external module that is integrated with the Oqtane framework at runtime.
-This module uses the same approach as the external template which is available via the Module Creator within the framework and can be used to scaffold new modules.
+A sample module originally created with the Module Creator within the framework, and enhanced with additional functionality.

-The module is a very basic blog.
-It allows an authorized user to create blog entries including title, summary, and description.
-It provides custom templating capabilities so that you can customize the display to suit your needs.
+The blog allows an authorized user to create blog entries including title, summary, and description.
+Content can contain HTML formatting, links, and images.
+The module provides custom templating capabilities so that you can customize the display to suit your needs.
+It has search functionality so that users can easily locate a specific blog by keyword.
+It supports site maps so that the blog entries are indexable by search engines.
+It allows users to subscribe and be notified by email when new blogs are published (unsubscribe is also supported to comply with span regulations).
+An RSS feed is also available for content syndication.
 The module is being used on https://www.oqtane.org/blog.

 Note that you cannot run this module directly in your IDE.
 You need to ensure that the DNF.Projects folder is located within the same parent folder as the Oqtane framework: